top of page

 Drunken Jimador's Taquitos

-book your reservation: Experience award-winning Mexican cuisine in Palmerston North where ancient traditions meet modern technique.
+Check out our menu, or book your spot and experience award-winning Mexican cuisine right here in Palmerston North where ancient traditions meet modern technique.

 Welcome to Libre – the Manawatū's destination restaurant for contemporary Mexican regional cuisine, exceptional beverages, and genuine hospitality.